Frangula alnus: Decorative

 Alder buckthorn has limited decorative qualities without conspicuous flowers or bold foliage, and is mainly grown for its conservation value, particularly to attract Brimstone butterflies.
 A variegated cultivar Frangula alnus 'Variegata' and a cultivar with very slender leaves 'Asplenifolia' are sometimes grown in gardens as ornamental shrubs.
 The cultivar 'Tallhedge' has been selected for hedging.

 Medicinal

-Galen, a Greek physician of the 2nd century A.D., knew of alder buckthorn, although he did not distinguish clearly in his writings between it and other closely related species.
+Galen, a Greek physician of the 2nd century AD, knew of alder buckthorn, although he did not distinguish clearly in his writings between it and other closely related species.
 All of these plants though, were credited with the power to protect against witchcraft, demons, poisons, and headaches.

 The bark (and to a lesser extent the fruit) has been used as a laxative, due to its 3–7% anthraquinone content.
 Bark for medicinal use is dried and stored for a year before use, as fresh bark is violently purgative; even dried bark can be dangerous if taken in excess.